bvanhoewijk/AoC2024/README.md

 # AoC2024

+## Day 15: ⭐
+- [x] Part 1: Move robots that move boxes
+- [ ] Part 2: Boxes have size 2.
+Stuck with this one.

 ## Day 14: ⭐⭐
 - [x] Part 1: Position of robots at time step 100
 - [x] Part 2: Which time shows a christmas tree?